 We can change our behavior and outlook on life by transforming the way our minds think.
 This is especially true for negative thinking: specific exercises when practiced over time can lead to changes in the structure and functions of our brains.
 As a result, we can have a more positive outlook on life instead of being negative.

-Notice The Good
+1. Notice The Good

 Write down a positive characteristic about yourself and your personality: whether you’re funny, kind, smart, or quick-witted.
 Whatever you like about yourself, jot it down and analyze it.
 Do the same with someone that you regularly interact with.
 Try and do this a few times a day for as many days as possible, and each day write a different characteristic down.
 This should help you see the positive aspects in people.

 It’s important to express gratitude for the good in your life.
 Pay attention to how often you share gratitude for your life.
 Whether it’s thanking a person for a good deed they’ve done for you or your life in general.
 There will be plenty to be thankful for in your life.

 It’s so lovely to be able to pass on compliments to other people.
 Recognize good deeds, achievements, and personality traits and tell the person as you notice them.
 Remember to look them in the eye and say it with a genuine feeling.

-Make Sure To Breathe
+4. Make Sure To Breathe

 One of the best ways to practice mindfulness is through your breathing.
 It helps to remind you to be present and thankful for that specific moment in time.
 If you’re feeling negative, take some time to pause and breathe and feel the present at that moment.
 You’ll be amazed at how differently you feel afterward.

 A way you can practice being less negative is by practicing compassion.
 Compassion helps you gain perspective on your life versus others, and serves as a reminder that other people suffer too.
 People tend to view other people’s lives in an overly glamorized way, particularly if they’re in a negative mindset.

-Understand Your Negativity
+6. Understand Your Negativity